Animus-Blue/data-cruncher/docs/views.md

 ## Groupings

-You can group the values fo your properties.
+You can group the values for your properties.
 Hand in the name of the property you want to group and a grouping function that:

 - accepts the objects value for the property
 - is a pure function (always returns the same output for the same input)